-Beginning January 1, 2021, CMSMs and DSSABs will be required to cost share provincial child care administration funding at a rate of 50/50 provincial/municipal.
-Two adjustments have been made as follows:
+As of January 1, 2021, CMSMs and DSSABs were required to cost share provincial child care administration funding at a rate of 50/50 provincial/municipal.
+Two adjustments were made in 2021 and continue in 2022 as follows:

-- 1) An adjustment has been applied to General/Expansion Plan allocations to reflect the new cost share arrangement.
-The adjustment is calculated based on each CMSM/DSSAB's proportional share of the 2021 child care allocations.
-The TWOMO allocation, Early Learning and Child Care allocation, Wage Enhancement/Home Child Care Enhancement Grant (HCCEG), and Administration for Wage Enhancement/HCCEG are not included in this calculation. - 2) The Wage Enhancement/HCCEG administration allocation has been adjusted to reflect the new cost share arrangement.
+- An adjustment was applied to General/Expansion Plan allocations to reflect the new cost share arrangement.
+The adjustment was calculated based on each CMSM/DSSAB's proportional share of the 2021 child care allocations.
+The TWOMO allocation, Early Learning and Child Care allocation, one-time transitional grant, Wage Enhancement/Home Child Care Enhancement Grant (HCCEG), and Administration for Wage Enhancement/HCCEG were not included in this calculation. - 2) The Wage Enhancement/HCCEG administration allocation was adjusted to reflect the new cost share arrangement.